 The rain has, at last, come to Northern California.
 Just when it seemed like we were going to be forever stuck in this strange weather pattern of two hours of winter per day, followed by eerily spring-like afternoons (climate change, anyone?), along came a good old-fashioned winter storm.
 I thought I’d celebrate it with my favorite forms of cheap fun.

-Cheap entertainment: 8 ways to spend a rainy Saturday —
+8 cheap ways to spend a rainy day

 1. Bake bread.

 Baking bread is SO easy and you probably have almost everything you need in your cupboard, except the yeast, maybe.
 Yeast is cheap!
 Go pick some up and then try a virtually effortless method like this.
 Put your dough somewhere where you can see it, and you will be astonished at how much it rises, and how fast it grows!
 And instead of buying a loaf of $6 artisan bread, you can eat your own for something like 8 cents a slice.
 Plus the house smells fabulous while it’s baking.

 As regular readers know, I’m going local with my family’s food supply.
 This week, I joined a CSA (community supported agriculture) program, and for $20 a week, I get a huge box of fresh, organic, local produce.
 This week I got a pound of dried heirloom beans plus some cabbage, carrots, and onions (among other yummy things).
 I had some polish sausage in the freezer from my local meat CSA.
 I threw it all together for a nice slow simmer.
 It was de-lish.
 Virgo Man said, “Wow.
 There’s something to this locally grown food thing.”